All about the Sharjah Heritage Museum

 - Sharjah Heritage Days

-What are the Sharjah Heritage Museum timings?
+What are the Sharjah Heritage Museum opening hours?

 Those who want to go to the museum can plan their trip according to these timings:

-- Opening hours: 08:00 am to 08:00 pm (Saturday to Thursday) | 04:00 pm to 08:00 pm (Friday)
+- Opening hours: Saturday to Thursday, 08:00 am to 08:00 pm | Friday, 04:00 pm to 08:00 pm

-- Contact: +971-6-568-006
+- Contact: +971-6-568-0006

 The museum has several facilities in place to ensure that visits are convenient for everyone.
 These include: